Welcome to Flat World Delights - AMERICAS & Caribbean

 February 2024 - Grégoire PYE

-Let's go for "Flat World Delights": A culinary exploration of crêpes from AMERICA and Caribbean.
+Let's go for "Flat World Delights": A Culinary Exploration of Crêpes from the AMERICAS and Caribbean.

-Note: the various crepes/pancakes documented in the blog (ingredients, preparation, variations,
+Note: The various crepes/pancakes documented in the blog (ingredients, preparation, variations,

 History and characteristics of American Pancakes

-Learn more about the "Flat World Delights - America & Caribbean":
+Learn more about the "Flat World Delights - The Americas & Caribbean":

 i) North America (USA, Canada, Mexico )